Building Operator Training

 The Saskatchewan Environmental Society Building Operator Training (BOT) Program is designed to introduce custodians and building operators to energy conservation principles, new technologies, and facility retrofits that will save energy and money.
 For example, new lighting technologies use 60 to 80% less energy.
 Occupant awareness can reduce utility costs in a building 5 to 10%.

-BOT is a series of two half-day seminars (or one full day) with on-site presentations comprising of four different modules.
-The modules can be tailored to the specific needs of the group, adding or recombining topics as needed.
+BOT is a six-hour seminar (or two, three-hour seminars) including four different modules.
+If you have us come to train your staff on-site, the modules can be tailored to the specific needs of the group, adding or combining topics as needed.
 The training sessions can also serve as an opportunity for technical staff to solve problems that may be specific to their facilities.
 We periodically offer public seminars in various locations in Saskatchewan where you can send one, two, or more of your staff to learn with people from other organizations.
 If you are interested in that, see the top of this page for current courses, or to be put on the waiting list.

 Participants in this program will receive:

 - A seminar that explains the impact of custodians and building operators on overall energy consumption

 - Both equipment and operational changes to reduce consumption